moyner/moyner.github.io/content/post/kernels-and-agents/index.md

 There are a few pain points when considering GPU solves for reservoir simulation.
 As a single code often supports many different types of governing equations that have their own highly performance sensitive kernels for residual and Jacobians, porting to GPU can be a highly invasive process that touches large parts of the code.
 There is a risk of having separate GPU implementations that live side-by-side with the CPU version and has to be maintained in sync, or to end up with highly GPU-specialized code that is hard to manage and may have worse performance on CPU.
 NVIDIA is the most popular vendor for GPUs and is programmed by using the the proprietary CUDA library, so you may then naturally run into issues when you want to run on e.g. an AMD card - or some future accelerator that could appear.

-This blog post is then not about the great performance offered by GPUs, which are for the most part a given, but rather how reservoir simulation can be executed in a fast manner on GPUs without making the code a "GPU-ified" code that has a lot of complexity and is tied to one particular vendor or execution mode.
+This blog post is not about the great performance offered by GPUs, which is well established in the literature, but rather how reservoir simulation can be executed in a fast manner on GPUs without making the code a "GPU-ified" code that has a lot of complexity and is tied to one particular vendor or execution mode.
 The ingredients we are going to use are:

 1. The Jutul+JutulDarcy framework for automatic differentiation
 1. KernelAbstractions for vendor-neutral parallelization
 1. Julia package extensions for load-on-demand functionality
-1. A bit of coding agents to fill in some gaps in the Julia linear solver ecosystem for our particular usecase
+1. A bit of coding agents to fill in some gaps in the Julia linear solver ecosystem for our particular use case

 ## How does a reservoir simulator work?